protontypes/agile-development-methods-and-strategies/README.md

 ## Mindsets and Experiences

-### Conway's law - About the importance of Communication
+### Conway's law - About the Importance of Communication
 > `Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.` (1967) [[1](https://en.wikipedia.org/wiki/Conway%27s_law)]

 ### Brook's law - About the Overhead of Communication